 In Westerlo, however, the average commute to work is quite long.
 On average, people spend 30.25 minutes each day getting to work, which is significantly higher than the national average.

-Being a small town, Westerlo does not have a public transit system used by locals to get to and from work.
+Westerlo is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The education level of Westerlo citizens is very high relative to the national average among all cities (21.84%): 37.05% of adults in Westerlo have a bachelor's degree or even advanced degree.
+The population of Westerlo is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 37.05% of adults in Westerlo have a bachelor's degree or even advanced degree.

 The per capita income in Westerlo in 2022 was $46,445, which is upper middle income relative to New York and the nation.
 This equates to an annual income of $185,780 for a family of four.
 However, Westerlo contains both very wealthy and poor people as well.